neu-se/CS4530-CS5500-Spring-2021/Activities/Activity7.2_Review.md

 ## Updated Transcript Front-End

 Last week, some of us worked on adding a React front-end on the transcript system.
-Avery also work on it and got it to the point of being barely functional.
+Avery also worked on it and got it to the point of being barely functional.
 There are no security checks because that involves getting campus administration involved and FERPA, so we continue to work with fictional courses and grades.

 In this activity, we will consider what's involved in adding some of the enhancements we considered last week, and practice using version control and pull requests on `github`.